 If Apple made such minimalist and regular updates between iPhones, there would be industry-wide uproar.
 Competitors would mock, customers would scoff and disdain would spread through the tech kingdom.
 Although at least Apple might ensure the software is still kept up to date on those older models – can you imagine carriers rolling out Android updates for so many product iterations?

 Troublingly, such short product turnarounds don’t even guarantee a steady flow of core new features.
-Sony is forced to hold things back, undermining the positives of short handset cycles.

 There’s no reason why the Z3+ should omit a QHD display, fingerprint scanner or wireless charging.
 Sony will inevitably hold these off for future models, costing current consumers.
 An improved selfie camera and the addition of a much-maligned processor doesn’t make for a compelling upgrade option.